It’s not easy to entertain children on a long flight. Here’s how to make it work without the angst.

 • Wear a hoodie.
 I don’t care if it’s mid-July, every person takes along a hoodie.
 Planes get chilly and hoods are also great for blocking eyes when trying to sleep.

 • Baby in diapers?
-Calculate how many you would typically need for the amount of hours you will be out from door to door and then triple it.
+Calculate how many you would typically need for the number of hours you will be out from door to door and then triple it.
 It sounds excessive until you have a kid whose digestive system is messed up by the air travel and you’re changing a diaper per hour.
 And there are 3-hour on-tarmac delays.
 Been there, done that.
 Also, if your baby/child has a security blanket or lovey, take along a backup.
 Again, been there, done that.

 • Bring a change of clothing for yourself.
 Trust me on this one.
 To make all this shlepping a little easier, I usually pack the items I want during the flight for myself in my handbag.
 Then I can pack a separate backpack or wheeled suitcase with the extra items that come along as backup or are just bulky.
 My change of clothing, my husband’s tallis bag, the extra diapers, children’s Motrin, etc. all go in there.
 I stow the bag and only take it out if/when needed.